tijsverkoyen/CssToInlineStyles/README.md

 [![CI](https://github.com/tijsverkoyen/CssToInlineStyles/actions/workflows/ci.yml/badge.svg)](https://github.com/tijsverkoyen/CssToInlineStyles/actions/workflows/ci.yml)

-## Installation

-> CssToInlineStyles is a class that enables you to convert HTML-pages/files into
-> HTML-pages/files with inline styles.
-This is very useful when you're sending
-> emails.

 ## About

-PHP CssToInlineStyles is a class to convert HTML into HTML with inline styles.
+CssToInlineStyles is a class that enables you to convert HTML-pages/files into HTML-pages/files with inline styles.
+This is very useful when you're sending emails.

 ## Installation